-By now, you’ve probably read my Guide to Getting Media Coverage.
-And you might be surprised or even disappointed that I don’t dive right in with advice on the glamorous tasks like pitching and on-camera interviewing tips.
-That’s because if you don’t lay a strong foundation with your purpose, nothing else matters.
+If you’ve seen my free Publicity Guide, you might be surprised or even disappointed that I don’t dive right in with advice on the glamorous tasks like pitching and on-camera interviewing tips.
+That’s because if you don’t lay a strong foundation in your pitch with your purpose, nothing else is going to be effective.

 Let’s test this out right now.